Skip to content

 By de-linking where you earn from where you live, you can lawfully lower your tax obligation.
 A software entrepreneur might run a business in the UAE, live in Panama, and hold a Maltese passport.
 The reframe that changes everything is that loyalty was never the same thing as location — and the law has always known the difference.
 It is structure, not patriotism, that the tax code actually reads.

-To be clear about scale and honesty: the often-cited example of a $1M income costing roughly $400K in US federal and state tax, versus a multi-flag structure costing far less, is a best-case illustration for a specific kind of earner — not a promise, and not what most people will see.
+To be clear about scale and honesty: the often-cited example of a $1M income costing roughly $400K in US federal and state tax, versus a multi-flag structure costing far less, is an unverified best-case illustration for a specific kind of earner — not a promise, not a computed figure, and not what most people will see.
+It also quietly assumes the earner is no longer a US citizen: for anyone who keeps a US passport, worldwide-income taxation applies wherever they live, and the flags reduce the bill at the margin rather than eliminate it.
 Your real number depends entirely on your citizenship and income type.

 What is the Five Flag Strategy, and why does it matter?